 As an accomplished physician, Lauren has also published in numerous publications, including the Anatomical Record, Emergency Radiology, American Journal of Neuroradiology, and Journal of Otolaryngology.

 Lauren is a mother of two boys, loves to bike (mountain and road), do winter sports (alpine and cross country skiing), and says, with a wink, that she is a part-time vegetarian.

 Anatomy Author Team

-Dr. Paul Frankel is the Anatomy Editor and Coordinator at Amirsys.
+Dr. Paul Frankel is an author and consultant for Amirsys.
 After receiving a Ph.D. in Anatomy from Tulane University, he completed a fellowship in Behavioral Pharmacology at the University of Texas Medical Branch.

-Prior to joining Amirsys, Paul was a member of the faculty in the Department of Pharmacology and Toxicology at the University of Utah where his research focused on neuropeptide involvement in methamphetamine abuse and addiction.
+Prior to his work for Amirsys, Paul was a member of the faculty in the Department of Pharmacology and Toxicology at the University of Utah where his research focused on neuropeptide involvement in methamphetamine abuse and addiction.
 He has lectured to undergraduate, graduate, medical students, and medical residents in addition to conducting several anatomical, behavioral and pharmacological studies.

 During his academic career, Paul lobbied members of Congress on the merits of funding scientific research, presented research at several national and international conferences, and served on a National Study Section as a grant reviewer.
 Paul’s research efforts culminated in several publications in well-known journals including, Brain Research, Neuropharmacology, Journal of Experimental Pharmacology and Therapeutics, and Neuroscience.
 In addition, Paul has also written over 800 topical articles in the field of Pharmacology as a freelance writer.